10 Elgin and Sonoita wineries: Guide for wine tasting in Arizona

 If you haven’t heard of the Sonoita wine region or tasted any of it yet, do yourself a favor and get down here as soon as possible to get a taste of the award-winning wines made in this unique terroir!

 Ready to visit to Elgin and Sonoita?
-Read hotel reviews on TripAdvisor then book your room here!
+Read hotel reviews, current prices and book your room here!

 Don’t forget to pick up an Arizona guidebook for your other Arizona adventures.